 Pursuant to the MMPA, the use of sonar and other transducers during training activities as described under Alternative 1 would result in the unintentional taking of minke whales incidental to those activities.
-The Navy will request authorization from NMFS as required by Section 101(a)(5)(A) of the MMPA.
+The Navy has requested authorization from NMFS as required by Section 101(a)(5)(A) of the MMPA.

-Table 3.8-16: Estimated Impacts on Individual Minke Whale Stocks Within the Study Area per Year from Sonar and Other Transducers Used During Training Under Alternative 1
+Table 3.8-16: Estimated Impacts on Individual Minke Whale Stocks Within the Gulf of AlaskaStudy Area per Year from Sonar and Other Transducers Used During Training UnderAlternative 1 likelihood of occurring being between June and August.
+Impacts have been modeled for the Eastern North Pacific stock of gray whales, which are not ESA-listed, and for the Western North Pacific stock of gray whales, which are ESA-listed.